Vaibhavchopra1/DM-Project/README.md

 - **Result**:

-**Question 8**: How does the presence of Oscar-nominated actors and crew members influence a movie's financial performance?
+**Question 8**: To what extent does winning or being nominated for an Oscar affect the subsequent box office revenue of a movie?
 - **Approach**: The approach involves first loading the Oscar and CMU movie datasets, filtering the Oscar data to identify relevant winners.
 A ColumnTransformer is used to preprocess both numerical and categorical features.
 After training the model on the training set to predict box office revenue, the predictions on the test set are evaluated with Mean Squared Error (MSE) and R-squared metrics to measure the model's accuracy.
 - **Output**:
 Mean Squared Error: 5662417742259266.00